-At NGINX Conf 2019, we showcased the cost savings you can achieve by deploying NGINX Plus on Amazon Elastic Cloud Computing (EC2) A1 instances powered by the AWS Graviton processor, which has 64‑bit Arm Neoverse cores and custom silicon designed by AWS.
+At NGINX Conf 2019, the Arm team showcased the cost savings you can achieve by deploying NGINX Plus on Amazon Elastic Cloud Computing (EC2) A1 instances powered by the AWS Graviton processor, which has 64‑bit Arm Neoverse cores and custom silicon designed by AWS.
 Recently, AWS introduced the Graviton2 processor and launched new M6g, C6g, and R6g EC2 instance types powered by it.

 These new instances offer significantly better price‑performance than current x86‑based instances for a broad spectrum of workloads including application servers, microservices, high‑performance computing, electronic design automation, gaming, open source databases, and in‑memory caches.
 These instances also have very broad software support, so you can run them on any supported OS and container type to leverage AWS tools and services.
 Many customers are already deploying their production applications on these new instance types.